haimbilia/BuyHub/readme.txt

     => 064905 - Error message appears when the buyer tries to switch to the seller account from the top of the dashboard.
     => 064907 - Validation message do not get disappeared even if the user has selected the valid file type => 064908 - Watermark image added in the admin end is not visible on the products in the front end.
+    => 064910 - Only success message appears but the specification does not get linked to the product when the admin imports any product specification.

 UAT points: